simpledimplejohn/Recrusion-Practice-Javascript/README.md

-# __White Boarding Javascript App__
+# __Functional Programing With Javascript App__
 ### by [John Blalock](https://github.com/simpledimplejohn)

 ### __Description__
-This is an app for learning and practicing white boarding in javascript.
+This is an app for learning and practicing functional programing in javascript.
 Its a complement to my white boarding in C# app that is used for the same purpose.

 ### __Technologies Used__